pklone/ASE-project/README.md

 ```

 ### Curl
 Here some useful `curl` commands to test the APIs.
+We provide also some [additional examples](/test/README.md).
 - Register as a player, login, roll a new gacha and delete the account.
   ```
   curl -X POST -H 'Content-Type: application/json' -d '{"username": "kek", "password": "kek"}' -c cookie.jar http://127.0.0.1:8083/user